-• The developer provided robust summaries of clinical practice guideline recommendations and other SRs.
-This evidence included data developed through randomized control trials (RCTs) and meta-analyses for the most effective (i.e., sterilization, implants, intrauterine devices or systems (IUD/IUS)) or moderately effective (i.e., injectables, oral pills, patch, or ring) method of contraception.
-The developer reported that the evidence showed support for contraceptive effectiveness and its impact on unintended pregnancies.
+The developer provided robust summaries of clinical practice guideline recommendations and other SRs.
+This evidence included data developed through randomized control trials (RCTs) and metaanalyses.
+The developer reported that the evidence showed support for the most effective or long acting reversible contraceptive (LARC) methods and its impact on unintended pregnancies.